Aarin06/Planpal/README.md

 ### Alpha Version Goal:
 - As a user, I want to be able to create an account and login to view the itineraries that I have created and am invited to.
-- As a user, I want to be able to create a trip and a corresponding itinerary.
+- As a user, I want to be able to view all of my trips.
-- As a user, I want to be able to choose my preferences for each of my upcoming trips.
+- As a user, I want to be able to choose my preferences and create a trip.
 - As a user, I want to be able to browse activities for my corresponding trip.
+- As a user, I want to be able to add activities to my itinerary

+### Beta Version Goal:
 - As a user, I want to be able to create custom activities for my corresponding trip.

-### Beta Version Goal:
 - As a user, I want to be able to invite users to my trip.
 - As a user, I want to be able to accept trips from others.
 - As a user, I want to be able to collaborate with others to create and modify an itinerary in real-time.
+- As a user, I want to see an overlay of the weather forcase on top of the itenerary

+### Final Version Goal:
 - As a user, I want to be able to view the most optimal route/itinerary based on when activities are available, their distance, and transportation methods.

-### Final Version Goal:
 - Deploy Application
 - Fix any bugs
 - Record Video Presentation